06 August 2024

 What a mighty God we serve

-Years later I found out it had some more lyrics—words my children’s and youth pastors never bothered to have us sing.
-Maybe you can guess why.
+Years later I found out it has more lyrics—words my children’s and youth pastors never bothered to teach us.
+You might be able to guess why.

 I command you Satan in the name of the Lord